Star Fox Adventures: Amethyst Edition

 - CutScene Volume: Adjust cutscene dialogue volume, from 0% to 200%.

 These are the same settings as in the options menu, but can be adjusted during play and set beyond 100%.

 - Sound Mode: Switch between Stereo, Mono, Headphones, and Surround.

-- Sound Test: Lets you play any sonud effect.
+- Play SFX: Lets you play any sonud effect.

 Sound effects do not have names, so only the ID is shown.
 Some sound effects never end.

-- Stream Test: Lets you play cutscene dialogue.
+- Play Stream: Lets you play cutscene dialogue.

 New camera control functions are added, configurable from the PDA menu.

 Two control options are available: Controller 3 (default) and Controller 1.